cssconf/blog-content/2015/2015-08-27_tim-holman-and-tammie-lister/2015-08-27_tim-holman-and-tammie-lister.md

 excerpt:          'With just a month left until CSSconf EU, we are thrilled to announce two new additions to our 2015 line-up: Tim Holman and Tammie Lister'
 ---

-With CSSconf EU exactly a month away, we are  to see our speaker line-up come together, This week we are thrilled to announce <a href="http://twitter.com/twholman" target="_blank">Tim Holman</a> and <a href="https://twitter.com/karmatosed" target="_blank">Tammie Lister</a>.
+With CSSconf EU exactly a month away, we are really pleased to see our speaker line-up come so beautifully together.
+This week we are thrilled to announce two more speakers: <a href="http://twitter.com/twholman" target="_blank">Tim Holman</a> and <a href="https://twitter.com/karmatosed" target="_blank">Tammie Lister</a>.

 ## Tim Holman